-- Mental health and wellbeing initiatives do not have to cost money or take up too much time to be highly effective at creating a culture of support and inclusivity. - A mental health round or initiative can be part of a broader initiative run by your State or National Sporting Association, other peak sporting organisation, or one that you create yourself.
-Check out the Mental Health and Wellbeing Event Template in the Club and Community eToolkit for Mental Health and Wellbeing to help you communicate this to your members. - Incentivise participation through a competition, prizes, acknowledgements, and awards promoted online. - Be alcohol free.
+- Mental health and wellbeing initiatives do not have to cost money or take up too much time to be highly effective at creating a culture of support and inclusivity. - Encourage members to participate in a mental health round or initiative.
+This can be structured or unstructured with the SSA selecting a sport wide initiative, or encouraging members to create their own format.
+Check out the Mental Health and Wellbeing Event Guide Template in the Sport Administrator eToolkit for Mental Health and Wellbeing to help you communicate this to your members. - Incentivise participation through a competition, prizes, acknowledgements and awards promoted online for the best community initiative or examples of success stories. - Be alcohol free.
 Steer away from using alcohol as prizes and run an event where alcohol is not expected. - Decide early what type of event you are going to run and communicate as soon as possible to give members plenty of notice so that they can prepare. - Try and link an event with existing resources and external organisations, charities, local businesses and local governments.
 Local organisations may be available to provide sponsorship, resources or grants.

 - Invite the wider community outside of current membership.
 This can help support the wider community and also encourage local businesses and organisations to get involved, support and sponsor.
-It is also a great way to raise a club or sporting group's profile by promoting an inclusive environment that will attract new members. - One-off events are useful for sponsorship or starting a conversation but should be supported with more substance - follow up presentations, contacts and links with a call to action (e.g. check-in-on-amate or seek help) or practical skills (e.g training or knowledge of resources and links), are advised.
+It is also a great way to raise a club or organisation's profile by promoting an inclusive environment that will attract new members. - One-off events are useful for sponsorship or starting a conversation but should be supported with more substance - follow up presentations, contacts and links with a call to action (e.g. check-in-on-amate or seek help) or practical skills (e.g training or knowledge of resources and links), are advised.
 Use the event to launch an action or initiative that will run all season long. - Ensure that resources and support are visible and left behind after any event so that people can access them later in private.
 Use True Sport Posters or put information in booklets/programs or venue maps. - Celebrate the good work being done in your sport by promoting successful initiatives and resources available via social media and any other channels available.
 Collect feedback and review the success of initiatives to improve on any future plans. - Share and promote True Sport Mental Health and Wellbeing resources and always provide links to mental health services in any communications regarding mental health and wellbeing such as: